-Beta diversity of the gut microbiome was assessed by calculating unweighted UniFrac, weighted UniFrac, and Bray-Curtis distance matrices and performing principal coordinate analyses (PCoA) to visualize the microbial community clustering based on distance.
-We used the adonis function within the vegan package in R to perform permutational analysis of variance (PERMANOVA) to determine significant clustering within the dataset (Anderson, 2001; Anderson, 2017).
-We permutated the distance matrix over linetype and mini-muscle status 999 times.
-We also permuted the distance matrix over line 999 times for separate analyses of the 4 replicate HR and 4 replicate C lines.
+Beta diversity of the gut microbiome was assessed by calculating unweighted UniFrac, weighted UniFrac and Bray-Curtis distance matrices and performing principal coordinate analyses (PCoA) to visualize the microbial community clustering based on distance.
+We used the adonis function within the vegan package in R (https://CRAN.R-project.org/package=vegan) to perform permutational analysis of variance (PERMANOVA) to determine significant clustering within the dataset (Anderson, 2001, 2017).
+We permuted the distance matrix over line type and mini-muscle status 999 times.
+We also permuted the distance matrix over line 999 times for separate analyses of the 4 replicate HR and 4 replicate control lines.
 Replicate line was not treated as a nested random effect because this feature is not available in the vegan package.
 One sample was removed from the unweighted UniFrac distance matrix based on its appearance as a strong outlier in the initial PCoA.